 As a result of this, corruption was being encouraged continuously, as people could not collect the accounts of any work of the government.
 The opacity between the government and the citizens was expanding.

-Meanwhile, the idea of this act was firstly introduced by the then Prime Minister of India, Dr. Manmohan Singh when he highlighted in a public speech that – “The citizens are the center of democratic governance.
+Meanwhile, the idea of this act was first introduced by the then Prime Minister of India, Dr. Manmohan Singh when he highlighted in a public speech that – “The citizens are the center of democratic governance.
 Every Citizen has the right to participate in public life, governance and society“.

 The act is currently applicable all over India.